ARM Overview

 dtSearch considerations

-• If your archived workspace contains dtSearch archives, the target workspace must have a dtSearch index.
+If your archived workspace contains dtSearch archives, confirm the target workspace has a dtSearch index prior to working with ARM.

 Processing data considerations